andrewt3000/web_development/README.md

 ### Under Consideration
 #### serverless architectures
-One issue I had with serverless was aws lambda was on an older version of node than what I was using.
-With Azure functions the routing (http triggers) and reading http parameters (binding) is a proprietary azure library, so you can't switch easily.
+The upside to serverless is scalability.
+The downside is propreitary apis and lack of control of the environment.
+For instance, an issue I had with serverless was aws lambda was on an older version of node than what I was using.

-[Azure functions](azure_functions.md) - serverless functions that can use http triggers and binding to do routing.
+[Azure functions](azure_functions.md) - serverless functions use http triggers and binding to do routing.

 AWS [Cloud Formation](https://aws.amazon.com/cloudformation/) / API Gateway / lambda / Lambda authorizers.